piotrkubisa/apigo/README.md

 ### Default behaviour

-If you have already registered some `http.Handler`s, you easily can reuse with `apigo.Gateway`.
+If you have already registered some `http.Handler`s, you can easily reuse them with `apigo.Gateway`.
 Example below illustrates how to create a _hello world_ serverless application with `apigo`:

 ```go